 - Large Ham: Read any of the traitor victory speeches.

 - The Load: Helpless survivors, which take up space, attract zombies, eat your food, and contribute nothing to the betterment of the colony.
 Implied to be either small children or the elderly, depending on what the scenario calls for (or players' interpretations).
+One scenario explicitly makes one of them an extremely fat guy who eats all of the colony's food — or can be made into five food chips.
+Bon Appetit!

 - Luck-Based Mission: The game offers a remarkable number of ways to recover from, or at least mitigate, a stroke of bad luck... yet you can still get screwed by, for example, too many food-related Crises in a row (since you always need to feed your people in addition to spending Food cards to avoid the Crisis), or by a "bitten" result on the Exposure die, or...
-Hell, the way the first player marker rotates can screw you over! explanation
+Hell, the way the first player marker rotates can screw you over! explanation In fact, it's quite possible for the entire colony to wipe before a single turn has occurred.
+(In such cases, it's preferable, because the players can shrug, and quickly reset for a new game.)

 - Mad Scientist: One of the betrayer objectives.
 Your evil plan is to poison the colony's water with a modified zombie virus.
 It turns the other survivors into unresisting zombie slaves of the scientist.